Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Optimisation Experiments

 \subsection{Discussion}

-Two sets of experimental results are shown in this section, one using a reduced commercial cell library and the other using the full version of this library.
-In both cases, it is demonstrated that the proposed MOEDA flow can optimise designs in the loop for better PPA through drive strength remapping.
-Significant improvements over what can be achieved with the standard flow are achieved with regard to all objectives.

-The runtime for the largest case optimisation (C6228.a) needs 25 hours.
-Although the proposed optimisation method is at the cost of longer computing time, this investment will be worthwhile when considering the savings in power consumption and area that could not otherwise be achieved, particularly for feasible circuit solutions that are produced in large numbers.
-An advantage of NSGA-II is that it reliably converges to similar performance when run multiple times with the same evaluation budget.
-Hence, one MOEDA run is sufficient, which to some extent mitigates the runtime.
+The runtime for the largest case optimisation (log2.a) needs 138 hours.
+Although the proposed optimisation method is at the cost of longer computing time, this investment will be worthwhile when considering the enhancements in delay and savings in power consumption or area that could not otherwise be achieved, particularly for feasible circuit solutions that are produced in large numbers.

-The second set of experiments using the full library confirms that circuit structure and topology produced by the synthesis tool play a major role in the overall design results (PPA) that can be achieved in subsequent steps of the design flow.
 In addition, optimising circuits for a given timing constraint with one circuit topology solution (single seed) is not capable enough to offer a larger design space when circuit structures are changing.
 Therefore, the next section will investigate how running synthesis multiple times can be harnessed to expand, access and explore the design space with respect to different circuit topologies.